Aliases for PRKN Gene

 GeneCards Summary for PRKN Gene

 PRKN (Parkin RBR E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with PRKN include Parkinson Disease, Juvenile, Type 2 and Ovarian Cancer, Somatic.
-Among its related pathways are Proteolysis Role of Parkin in the Ubiquitin-Proteasomal Pathway and Innate Immune System.
+Diseases associated with PRKN include Parkinson Disease 2, Autosomal Recessive Juvenile and Ovarian Cancer.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Class I MHC mediated antigen processing and presentation.
+An important paralog of this gene is RNF14.